aurill/customer_churn_sprint/README.md

 **Precision Score**: Precision measures the proportion of true positive predictions out of all positive predictions made by the model.
 In this case, the Ridge Classifier achieved a precision of approximately 94.483%.
 This means that out of all the customers predicted as churning by the model, about 94.483% of them actually did churn.

 **ROC AUC Score**: The ROC AUC (Receiver Operating Characteristic Area Under the Curve) score is a measure of the model's ability to distinguish between positive and negative classes.
-It considers both true positive rate (recall) and false positive rate.
-The Ridge Classifier achieved a ROC AUC score of approximately 94.675%, indicating that the model has a good ability to discriminate between churn and non-churn customers.
+It considers both the true positive rate (recall) and false positive rate.
+The Ridge Classifier achieved an ROC AUC score of approximately 94.675%, indicating that the model has a good ability to discriminate between churn and non-churn customers.

-_These scores indicates that the Machine learning algorithm preformed well in predicting customer churn with high accuracy, recall, precision and ROC AUC values._
+_These scores indicate that the Machine learning algorithm performed well in predicting customer churn with high accuracy, recall, precision, and ROC AUC values._

-**Secondly**, in order to try capturing complex non-linear relationships within the data and for the purposes of cross validation, LightGBM algorithm was also implemented.
+**Secondly**, in order to try capturing complex non-linear relationships within the data and for the purposes of cross-validation, LightGBM algorithm was also implemented.
 This algorithm was optimized using Bayesian Optimization to search for the best set of hyperparameters for the classifier using a brute-force search method.

 ```python
 !pip install scikit-optimize